SpektraSystems/SQL-Database-Migration-Demo/README.md

 9. Check the box corresponding to **I already have a SQL Server License (up to 55% savings)**.

 10. Click on the **Generate Provisioning Script** button if you wish to generate the powershell script that can be used to provision the databases.
-The script will be downloaded to **C:\Users\migdemo\Downloads\**
+The script will be downloaded to **C:\Users\migdemo\Downloads\**.

 <img src="/images/generate-provisioning-script-sqldb.png">